 The padding procedure for each A-MPDU in an HE MU PPDU is the same as for an A-MPDU in a VHT PPDU and defined in 10.13.6 (A-MPDU padding for VHT PPDU).

+A STA shall not transmit a DL OFDMA With MIMO PPDU that contains a unicast RA that corresponds to a STA from which it has not received an HE Capabilities element with the DL OFDMA With MIMO Support bit set to 1.

 TGax Editor: modify the text as shown: